Sensitive Choice

 Stay hydrated

-• Dehydration can play a role in asthma and allergies, so it’s important to drink plenty of water throughout the day to stay hydrated and lessen your symptoms where possible
+Dehydration can play a role in asthma and allergies flare-ups, so it’s important to drink plenty of water throughout the day to stay hydrated and minimise your symptoms where possible.

 Be aware of how you’re feeling.
 If your asthma symptoms start, act quickly to stop it turning into an asthma attack.

-• Don’t feel like you have to endure worsening symptoms during the hot and humid weather.
+• You should not put up with worsening symptoms during the hot and humid weather.
 If you’re having breathing difficulty and finding that it’s interfering with your normal activity, it’s important that you seek medical help.

-• Ensure all of you medication is available and up to date.
-Over the summer months, it’s easy to get caught off guard with expired medication or find yourself without immediate access to the right medications.
+• Ensure your medication is accessible and up to date.
+It’s easy to get caught off guard with expired medication or find yourself without immediate access to your medications.

 Similar resources